johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 traditional UDP/TCP transport if an attempt to use an alternative transport based on an OTS Hint (especially an unvalidated one) fails or times out.

 ## 6.3.
+Upgrading the DNS Transport Signal

+If an unvalidated opportunistic transport signal has been received the resolver may chose to upgrade that signal, either immediately or when the transport signal is close to expiration from the resolver cache.
+An upgraded transport signal allows the resolver to operate in Strict Mode, and then use all the information in the SVCB record.

+## 6.3.
 Authentication of the Authoritative Nameserver